cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

     3. The third post has introduced vertx-web, and a collection management application has been developed.
     This application exposes a REST API used by a HTML/JavaScript frontend.

 In this post, let's fix the major flaw of our application: the in-memory back-end.
-The current application uses an in-memory `Map` to store the products (articles), so very useful as we loose the content every time we restart the application.
+The current application uses an in-memory `Map` to store the reading list (articles), so not very useful as we loose the content every time we restart the application.
 Let's use a database.
 In this post we are going to use PostgreSQL, but you can use any database providing a JDBC driver.
 For instance, our tests are going to use HSQL.
 Interactions with the database are asynchronous and made using the `vertx-jdbc-client`.
 But before diving into these JDBC and SQL details, let's introduce the Vert.x `Future` class and explain how it's going to make asynchronous coordination much simpler.

 The code of this post is available on the [Github repo](https://github.com/cescoffier/introduction-to-vert.x), in the `post-4` directory.